conversejs/converse.js/docs/source/developer_api.rst

   The values should be named without the ``muc#roomconfig_`` prefix.
 * *maximize*: A boolean, indicating whether minimized rooms should also be maximized, when opened.
 Set to ``false`` by default.
+* *bring_to_foreground*: A boolean indicating whether the room should be brought to the foreground and therefore replace the currently shown chat.
+  If there is no chat currently open, then this option is ineffective.

 For example, opening a room with a specific default configuration: